CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 **`DataStrategy` Sealed Record**
  - **Purpose**: A sealed record implementation of `IDataStrategy` that strictly follows the Flyweight design pattern, providing a shared set of predefined, immutable strategy instances.
  - **Properties**:
-   - `ArgsCode ArgsCode`: Gets the `ArgsCode` that defines how to convert 'TestData' records to arguments.
-   - `bool?
-WithExpected`: Gets a value indicating whether the test parameters object array should include the expected result element.
+   - **`ArgsCode ArgsCode`**: Gets the `ITestData` instance processing strategy code.
+   - **`PropsCode PropsCode`**: Gets the property inclusion strategy code.
  - **Methods**:
    - `bool Equals(IDataStrategy?)`: Determines whether the specified `DataStrategy` is equal to the current instance.
-   - `override sealed int GetHashCode()`: Serves as the default hash function, based on the combination of `ArgsCode` and `WithExpected`.
+   - `override sealed int GetHashCode()`: Serves as the default hash function, based on the combination of `ArgsCode` and `PropsCode`.
-   - `static IDataStrategy GetStoredDataStrategy(ArgsCode?, IDataStrategy)`: Retrieves a stored data strategy instance matching either the specified `ArgsCode?` and the `WithExpected` value from the `IDataStrategy` parameter when `ArgsCode?` has value, or the complete `DataStrategy` instance when `ArgsCode?` is null.
+   - `static IDataStrategy GetStoredDataStrategy(ArgsCode?, IDataStrategy)`: Retrieves a shared Flyweight instance based on the provided arguments, with optional `ArgsCode`.
-   - `static IDataStrategy GetStoredDataStrategy(ArgsCode, bool?)`:  Retrieves a stored data strategy instance matching both the specified `ArgsCode` and `WithExpected`.
+   - `static IDataStrategy GetStoredDataStrategy(ArgsCode, PropsCode)`:  Retrieves a shared Flyweight instance based on explicit `ArgsCode` and `WithExpected` values.
+   - `static IDataStrategy GetStoredDataStrategy(IDataStrategy)`: Retrieves a shared Flyweight instance that matches the provided strategy.

 ### TestDataTypes